joshrp/moonlight-docs/Setup-Guide.md

 **Host Gaming PC Requirements**

-* NVIDIA GeForce GTX/RTX 600+ series GPU (GT-series and AMD GPUs aren't supported by NVIDIA GameStream)
+* NVIDIA GeForce GTX/RTX 600+ series GPU, or NVIDIA Quadro GPU (Kepler series or later)
-* NVIDIA GeForce Experience (GFE) 2.1.1 or higher
+* NVIDIA GeForce Experience (GFE) 2.1.1 or higher, or NVIDIA Quadro Experience
-* 720p or higher display (or headless display dongle) connected to the GeForce GPU
+* 720p or higher display (or headless display dongle) connected to the NVIDIA GPU
 * 5 Mbps or higher upload speed (only required for streaming outside your house)

 ## Quick Setup Instructions
 1. On your gaming PC, install the [GeForce Experience software](https://www.nvidia.com/en-us/geforce/geforce-experience/) from NVIDIA.
 Your PC may need a reboot after installation to finish setup.
+    * If your PC has a Quadro GPU, install the [Quadro Experience software](https://www.nvidia.com/en-us/design-visualization/software/quadro-experience/) instead.

-2. Start GeForce Experience and click on the **Settings "gear" button**.
+2. Start GeForce/Quadro Experience and click on the **Settings "gear" button**.
 Then choose the **SHIELD** option.
 Make sure the GameStream switch is in the **"on" position (green)**.
 If the SHIELD tab is not present, see the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

   <p align="center">
      <img src="https://github.com/moonlight-stream/moonlight-docs/wiki/images/gfe-gamestream-enable-small.png"/>